vxj9800/bareMetalRP2040/01_bootupBlinky/README.md

 // Replace the function definition with __attribute__((section(".boot2"))) void bootStage2(void)
 ```
 Similar to what was done with the `crc` array, `__attribute__((section(".boot2")))` instructs the compiler to put the `bootStage2` function into a special section called `.boot2`.
 The reason of doing this is also to gain the flexibility of putting this function at the start of the Flash.
 This will become important in the upcoming tutorials where this `.boot2` section will actually contain the code that sets up the Execute-In-Place (XIP) peripheral so that the rest of the firmware can execute directly from the Flash.
+This way, the second stage bootloader can be differentiated from the `.text` sections of other C/C++ code.
 ```
 ENTRY(bootStage2);